xzZero/xzZero/README.md

 <h1 align="center">Hi there, I'm Son 👋</h1>
 <h3 align="center">I'm a software engineer with a passion for data engineering and embedded systems.</h3>

-- 🔭 I’m currently working as Data Engineer Enthusiast
+- 🔭 I’m currently working as IoT Software Engineer
 - 👯 I have been working as a software engineer for embebedded systems in multiple projects
 - ⚡ I love math, programming, data science, and books
 - 🌱 I’m addicted to learning and growing every day